 2. Clear insights into your team’s performance

-Unlike Zoom Phone, you can tap into all of Quo analytics starting on our Business plan — no add-ons required.
-You’ll have everything you need to keep an eye on your system, including the number of incoming calls, messages, and missed calls, as well as unique conversations.
+Unlike Zoom Phone, you can access all of Quo analytics on our Business plan — no add-ons required.
+You’ll have everything you need to keep an eye on your system.
+This includes the number of incoming calls, messages, and missed calls, as well as unique conversations.

 You can use Quo analytics to monitor individual user activities.
 For example, you can see the number of messages sent per week or the user’s percentage of answered calls.
 You can also tap into your number’s personalized heat map to identify the busiest days and times of the week.